ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 `node toDo.js` is going to display the help section of our application.
-`node toDo.js --add Laundry` is going to add a new item to the list `node toDo.js --task 3 --p 5` is going to set the priority for the item `node toDo.js --task 2 --completed` is going to mark the task as done.
+`node toDo.js --add Laundry` is going to add a new item to the list `node toDo.js --task 3 --p 5` is going to set the priority for the item `node toDo.js --task 2 --toggleCompleted` is going to mark the task as done.
 `node toDo.js --task 1 --delete`
 `node toDo.js --showAll`